trippmartin/testing/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 _Put an `x` in the boxes that apply.
 You can also fill these out after creating the PR.
-If you're unsure about any of them, don't hesitate to ask.
-We're here to help!
-This is simply a reminder of what we are going to look for before merging your code._
+If you're unsure about any of these items, please ask one of the senior development resources for help.
+This is a reminder of what we are going to look for before merging your code._

+- [ ] Is there a JIRA ticket associated with this PR?
+Is it referenced in the commit message?
+- [ ] Does your PR title start with WP-XXXX where XXXX is the JIRA number you are trying to resolve?
+Pay particular attention to the hyphen "-" character.
-- [ ] I have read the [CONTRIBUTING](https://github.com/appium/appium/blob/master/CONTRIBUTING.md) doc
+- [ ] Is your initial contribution a single, squashed commit?
+- [ ] Has your PR been rebased against the latest commit within the target branch (typically develop)?
-- [ ] Existing Lint and unit tests pass locally with my changes
+- [ ] Existing unit tests pass locally with my changes
+- [ ] I have manually tested these changes on my local development system
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added unit tests that prove my code updates are effective or that my feature works
 - [ ] I have added necessary documentation (if appropriate)
-- [ ] Any dependent changes have been merged and published in downstream modules
+- [ ] I have externalized all new and updated labels in the respective properties file

-## Further comments
+## Additional comments

-If this is a relatively large or complex change, kick off the discussion by explaining why you chose the solution you did and what alternatives you considered, etc...
+If this is a relatively large or complex change, provide additional detail here to help the pull request reviewer understand what was updated and why it was updated.